-South of Belmaco, the LP-132 highway joins with the larger LP-1 and leads to Fuencaliente (Hot Fountain).
+Fuencaliente (Hot Fountain) is the best tourist base in the south of the island and offers a mix of marine and volcanic attractions.
 The area gets its name from hot springs that were once believed to treat leprosy, but were buried by a fiery volcano in the 17th century.
-The original spring should be restored and opened to the public soon.
-Don’t think that the volcanoes have calmed down; the last eruption was in 1971, when Volcán Teneguía’s lava flow added a few hectares to the island’s size.
+Don’t think that the volcanoes have gone all sleepy and tame since then, though – the last eruption was in 1971, when Volcán Teneguía’s lava flow added a few hectares to the island’s size.

 Top experiences in Fuencaliente

 We've pre-picked the best hotels, hostels and bed and breakfasts to